5 Surefire Ways to Hire the Best Virtual Assistant

 2. Use a Virtual Assistant Services company or agency

-- Provide consultation
+- They provide consultation

 3. Make sure processes and procedures are written down